Visiting Ostia Antica from Rome

 Summer in Ostia Antica

-During the summer in Rome it is very hot, very hot!
+It gets very hot in Rome during the summer - very hot!
 The thermometers usually go up to 35ºC and can even reach 40ºC.
 My advice is that, if you go on your own, take the opportunity to visit the village early in the morning (remember that it opens at 8:30AM) and avoid the central hours of the day.

-If you return early to the center of the Eternal City and your guts are roaring, take a look at my article on where to eat in Trastevere, the most genuine and picturesque neighborhood of the capital, to regain energy.
+If you return early to the center of the Eternal City and your guts are growling, check out my article on where to eat in Trastevere, the most genuine and picturesque neighborhood of the capital, to regain energy.

 Winter in Ostia Antica

 If you are not afraid of freezing, visiting Ostia Antica during the Roman winter can have its charm.
-Plus, it's the lowest and best-priced season of the year in Rome.
+Besides, it is the lowest and best-priced season of the year in Rome.
 Therefore, you are likely to walk like an emperor practically by yourself through the Roman remains.
 Of course, I recommend that you book the tour (if possible) on a day when it is not raining.
-Check the weather first, so you can enjoy the experience to the fullest!
+Check the weather first, so you can enjoy the whole experience!

 Autumn in Ostia Antica

 One of the most photogenic seasons in Ostia Antica is autumn in Rome, as the trees in the park lose their leaves and fill the grounds and ruins with color, transforming them into a beautiful orange landscape.
-The monuments, surrounded by greenery, look spectacular!
-In addition, the good thing is that you will not find overcrowding of travelers.
+The monuments, surrounded by vegetation, look spectacular!
+Besides, the good thing is that you will not find overcrowding of travelers.

 In short, we compare the different options